 RESULTS is a movement of passionate, committed everyday people who use their voices to influence political decisions that will bring an end to poverty.

 Looking to Act?
 Every year, Congress decides how to spend the money in the U.S. federal budget.
 Urge lawmakers to support issues that build the foundation to end poverty – health, education, and economic opportunity - through the Global Poverty Budget & Appropriations.
-The coronavirus pandemic is exposing just how far the world has to go toward protecting the rights and needs of those experiencing poverty – and just what an important role advocates can play.
-Take action on Coronavirus and Poverty.

 Looking to connect?
 Catholic Relief Services carries out the commitment of the Bishops of the United States to assist the poor and vulnerable overseas, and RESULTS and Bread for the World fight poverty both domestically and internationally.